 \section{Introduction}

-Implicit representations, in which the surface of an object is not defined explicitly but implicitly - for example, through the zero level-set of a signed distance function, have been around in computer graphics for a long time but experienced a recent surge of attention due to advances based on NeRF~\cite{mildenhall2020nerf}.
-A neural field stored within a neural network has many advantages, like flexibility in topology, no predefined discretization, and the straightforward inclusion in gradient-descent-based methods.
-These make neural fields optimal choices for reconstruction tasks and, with the wider availability of geometry in this representation, the need for direct analysis and manipulation of implicit representations emerges.
+Implicit representations—where a surface is defined not explicitly but, for example, as the zero level set of a signed distance function—have long been used in computer graphics.
+However, they have recently gained renewed attention, particularly due to advances in neural rendering techniques such as NeRF~\cite{mildenhall2020nerf}.
+Neural fields provide a compact representation for implicit representations in the weights of a neural network, and offer several advantages: they support flexible topology, avoid predefined discretization, and integrate naturally with gradient-based optimization methods.
+These properties make neural fields well-suited for reconstruction tasks.
+As this representation becomes more widespread, the demand for tools that enable direct analysis and manipulation of implicit surfaces continues to grow.

-The traditional representation used in geometry processing applications are polygonal meshes, in which the surface is explicitly modelled by a collection of connected polygons.
-These have a high level of interpretability and allow for fine-grained manipulation by artists.
+The traditional representation used in geometry processing applications is the polygonal mesh, in which the surface is explicitly modelled by a collection of connected polygons.
+This representation provides a high level of interpretability and allows for fine-grained manipulation by artists.
 Additionally, local surface properties can be easily computed because the neighborhood information is explicitly encoded.
-Due to its wide adaption and easy manipulation, a number of editing methods have been developed for explicit representations.
-One of them is the as-rigid-possible (ARAP) energy for deforming an object to preserve user-defined handle constraints, while at the same time trying to preserve the surface geometry in terms of its edges.
-This leads to natural deformations and has been widely adapted in various applications~\cite{bozic2020neural,nagata2024creation,arapreg}.
+Due to its wide adoption and easy manipulation, a number of editing methods have been developed for explicit representations: one of them is optimizing the as-rigid-possible (ARAP) energy to deform an object while satisfying user-defined handle constraints and at the same time preserving the surface geometry (in terms of its edges) to a reasonable extent.
+This yields natural deformations and has been widely adapted in various applications~\cite{bozic2020neural,nagata2024creation,arapreg}.